edgurgel/httpoison/README.md

 end
 ```

 and run `$ mix deps.get`.
-Now, list the `:httpoison` application as your
-application dependency:
+Add `:httpoison` to your applications list if your Elixir version is 1.3 or lower:

 ```elixir
 def application do